 Black tar heroin includes many impurities that give the drug its dark color.
-In fact, only around 27% of black tar heroin is heroin.
+In fact, only up to 30% of black tar heroin is heroin.
 The rest of its ingredients are additives.

 Black tar heroin often smells like vinegar.
 The drug is usually sold as a powder and needs to be mixed with an acidic liquid like vinegar to be injected.
 In contrast, purer heroin is often washed after it’s produced, so it has less odor.